Payment Plans AvailableAvailable 24/7 Including Weekends

 For nonlethal, accidental shootings, there is a good chance that you will face criminal charges.
 The severity of those charges hinges upon how severe the injuries suffered are.

-For more information or to schedule a free consultation, call now at 410-881-4022.
+For more information or to schedule a free consultation, call now at 443-351-6657 or fill out our online form.
 We have seven offices across the state for your convenience.